Stephen Lecce: Minister of Energy and Electrification

-On June 6, 2024, Lecce was appointed Minister of Energy and Eletrification by Premier Doug Ford.
+On June 6, 2024, Lecce was appointed Minister of Energy and Electrification by Premier Doug Ford.
 Lecce was Ontario's longest-serving Minister of Education since Bette Stephenson.

 Lecce completed trade missions to Romania, the UK, the U.S., Estonia, and Poland, securing $400 million in agreements to export nuclear technology, creating jobs and strengthening Ontario’s global energy partnerships.
 Lecce also hosted over 60 U.S. Congressional and State leaders to promote Ontario’s energy export strategy and deepen cross-border collaboration.

 In August 2024, he launched Canada’s largest competitive energy procurement in history only to increase the procurement by 50% some months later.

 In October 2024, Lecce introduced the Affordable Energy Act, which established Ontario’s first long-term Integrated Energy Plan to secure power for the next 25 years, following the Independent Electricity System Operator releasing a revised demand forecast that saw Ontario's energy demand increase by 75 per cent.

-Stephen announced a groundbreaking plan to develop up to 10,000 megawatts of new nuclear energy at Wesleyville in Port Hope that will see over 10,500 jobs created.
-The project will contribute $235 billion to Ontario’s GDP over 95 years, further cementing Ontario’s position as a leader in energy innovation.
+Stephen announced a plan to develop up to 10,000 megawatts of new nuclear energy at Wesleyville in Port Hope that will see over 10,500 jobs created.
+The project—New Nuclear at Wesleyville— will contribute $235 billion to Ontario’s GDP over 95 years.

 During his tenure, the Ontario government also announced the Home Renovation Savings Program as part of Canada’s largest energy efficiency initiative, a $10.9 billion investment over 12 years as well as plans to refurbish the Pickering Nuclear Generating Station, extending its operational life to ensure a stable supply of clean energy for decades to come.
 Separately, Lecce publicized the refurbishment of Unit 1 at Darlington was completed 140 days ahead of schedule, highlighting the efficiency and expertise of Ontario’s energy workforce.